Posterior Inference for Sparse Hierarchical Non-stationary Models: Introduction

-The rest of this paper is organised as follows.
-We start in Section \ref{RelatedWork} by summarising related work, providing the connection between the work of \cite{paciorek2006} and the SPDE formulation of GPs \citep{lindgren2011an, roininen2016hyperpriors}.
-In Section \ref{Themodel}, we present the sparse non-stationary hierarchical model, introduce two hyperpriors to model the length-scale.
-Section \ref{Algorithms} discusses the proposed sampling schemes employed for one-dimensional problems.
-Section~\ref{Simulated_examples2D} demonstrates how to extend our model to higher dimensional settings while retaining its computational benefits.
-The experiments in Section \ref{Examples} present a complete empirical evaluation, with a study of the discretisation and sample size effects and performance for different signal types, as well as a comparison with alternative GP models.
-Finally, Section~\ref{NASA_data} applies the methodology to a real-world problem of a NASA rocket booster vehicle.
+The paper is organised as follows.
+We start by summarising related work in Section \ref{RelatedWork}.
+In Section \ref{Themodel}, we present the sparse non-stationary hierarchical model for one-dimensional problems and describe the proposed sampling schemes in Section \ref{Algorithms}.
+Section~\ref{Simulated_examples2D} extends the model to multi-dimensional settings, while retaining the computational benefits and flexibility.
+The experiments in Section \ref{Examples} provide a complete empirical evaluation, with a study of the discretisation and sample size effects and performance for different signal types, as well as a comparison with alternative GP models.
+Finally, Section~\ref{NASA_data} applies the methodology to a computer emulation problem for a NASA rocket booster vehicle.